64kramsystem/personal_notes/topics/linux_systemd.md

 ### Hooks

-If the `Type=oneshot`, `ExecPostStart` can be used to specify a command to execute on successful exit; the entry is additive.
+If the `Type=oneshot`, `[Service] ExecStartPost` can be used to specify a command to execute on successful exit; the entry is additive.

 ## Timers (scheduled events)